 At any time, the borrowing capacity under the Wells Fargo Line of Credit for the Revolving Commitment is based on the lesser of (1) an amount equal to 65% of the aggregate value of the properties in the collateral pool as determined by lender appraisals, (2) an amount that results in a minimum debt yield of 9.5% based on the in-place net operating income of the collateral pool as defined or (3) the maximum capacity of the Revolving Commitment.
 Proceeds from the Revolving Commitment can be used to fund acquisitions, redeem shares pursuant to our share redemption plan and for any other corporate purpose.
-Proceeds from the Construction Commitment can be used only to fund construction activities related to the Commerce Expansion.

 The Wells Fargo Line of Credit agreement contains customary representations, warranties, borrowing conditions and affirmative, negative and financial covenants, including that there must be at least four properties in the collateral pool at all times, and the collateral pool must also meet specified concentration provisions, unless waived by the lender.
 Certain concentration covenants are suspended until such time that the number of properties encumbered by the Wells Fargo Line of Credit reaches six.
-In connection with the Commerce Expansion, Commerce Corner will not be included in the borrowing base during the construction period.
-Upon completion of the Commerce Expansion, we expect that Commerce Corner will become a borrowing base property.
 In addition, the guarantor must meet tangible net worth hurdles.
-As of March 31, 2024, we were in compliance with all covenants.
+As of March 31, 2025, we were in compliance with all applicable covenants.

 Historically, we have entered into property specific mortgage loans to finance the acquisition of certain properties, or refinance certain properties off of the Wells Fargo Line of Credit to increase available borrowing capacity under the Wells Fargo Line of Credit to fund future property acquisitions.
-The following table presents a summary of the property specific mortgage loans in place as of March 31, 2024.
+The following table presents a summary of the property specific mortgage loans in place as of March 31, 2025.
 Each of the below mortgage loans has a fixed interest rate for the entire term of the mortgage loan.
 In addition, each mortgage loan contains provisions allowing for (a) a one-time transfer of the loan to an unaffiliated borrower at the sole discretion of the lender and upon payment of applicable fees, and (b) full prepayment of the mortgage loan within allowable windows subject to payment of applicable penalties, if any.

-Lender Encumbered Property itstanding Balance Interest Rate Maturity Date State Farm Life Insurance Company Elston Plaza \$ 16,730 3.89 July 1, 2026 Massachusetts Mutual Life Insurance Company The Glenn 66,000 3.02 December 1, 2028 Transamerica Life Insurance Company Wallingford Plaza 6,581 4.56 January 1, 2029 Nationwide Life Insurance Company Providence Square 29,700 3.67 October 5, 2029 JPMorgan Chase Bank Seattle East Industrial 45,140 3.87 January 1, 2030 Nationwide Life Insurance Company The Flats at Carrs Hill \$ 25,500 189,651 5.51 July 1, 2030
+Lender Encumbered Property itstanding Balance Interest Rate Maturity Date State Farm Life Insurance Company Elston Plaza \$ 16,379 3.89 July 1, 2026 Massachusetts Mutual Life Insurance Company The Glenn 66,000 3.02 December 1, 2028 Transamerica Life Insurance Company Wallingford Plaza 6,453 4.56 January 1, 2029 Nationwide Life Insurance Company Providence Square 29,700 3.67 October 5, 2029 JPMorgan Chase Bank Seattle East Industrial 45,140 3.87 January 1, 2030 Nationwide Life Insurance Company The Flats at Carrs Hill 25,500 5.51 July 1, 2030 \$ 189,172

-Aggregate future principal payments due on the Wells Fargo Line of Credit and mortgage loans payable as of March 31, 2024 are as follows:
+Aggregate future principal payments due on the Wells Fargo Line of Credit and mortgage loans payable as of March 31, 2025 are as follows:

-Amount
+Year Amount

-\$ 357
+2025 (remainder) \$ 81,085

-67,561
+2026 16,247

-16,247
+2027 145

-145
+2028 72,069

-72,069
+2029 74,840

-100,340
+Thereafter 25,500

-\$ 256,719
+Total \$ 269,886